appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 appcircle-webeventredis            nginx   redis.appcircle.spacetech.com                                  192.168.1.245,192.168.1.246,192.168.1.247   80      24m
 ```

 You should configure your DNS records according to your DNS provider.
-For a best practice, create a `A` record for the `my.appcircle.spacetech.com` and create `CNAME` records for other domains.
+For a best practice, create a **`A`** record for the **`my.appcircle.spacetech.com`** and create **`CNAME`** records for other domains.

 ## Sign in to Appcircle

 You can use the `my` prefixed domain name to access Appcircle dashboard.

-For example, if you set `global.urls.domainName` to `.appcircle.spacetech.com` then you should use `my.appcircle.spacetech.com` address.
+For example, if you set `global.urls.domainName` to `.appcircle.spacetech.com` and deployed the Appcircle server with SSL certificates then you can use `https://my.appcircle.spacetech.com` address to access the Appcircle dashboard.

-After you see the login page of the Appcircle, you can now use the initial username and password to login to the Appcircle dashboard.
+After you see the login page of the Appcircle, you can now use the **initial username** and **password** to login to the Appcircle dashboard.
 You can check the initial username and password from the `values.yaml` file that you have used to install Appcircle server.
 The values you should look for are under `auth.auth-keycloak.initialUsername` and `auth.auth-keycloak.initialPassword` keys.

 ## Uninstall the Appcircle Server